 This activity may require a USACE permit, a DSL permit, temporary water management, fish salvage, archaeological clearance, and review and/or compliance with NMFS review and processes as described in Section 9: Emergency Maintenance.
-The event may trigger coordination with ODFW regarding fish passage requirements and habitat regulations.
-44
+The event may trigger coordination with ODFW regarding fish passage requirements and habitat regulations.44

-- Provide adequate erosion control or bank stabilization to protect water quality. - Identify and plan for material storage as appropriate.
+- Avoid or minimize additional impacts to wetlands or waterbodies.
+Mitigation may be required. - Provide adequate erosion control or bank stabilization to protect water quality. - Identify and plan for material storage as appropriate.
 Map long and short-term material storage sites and ensure necessary clearances for wetland, sensitive species, and archaeological impacts have been secured.
-51

-- Prioritize bioengineering and fish and wildlife friendly solutions. - Consider alternatives to blasting in areas with ESA-listed or protected birds, if emergency allows. - Significant changes to the topography or vegetation of a riparian area must be coordinated with Benton County Engineering and regulatory agencies. - Follow in-water work guidelines. - Place excess material above the OHWL where there is no opportunity for material to reach wetlands or waterways.

-- Install erosion control measures in a timely manner in areas where erosion is likely to occur, including seeding and mulching areas with non-invasive species. - If a USACE permit or DSL permit is required or the event may qualify for ER reimbursement, see Section 9: Emergency Maintenance for additional BMPs to be implemented to meet USACE requirements and to comply with the current version of SLOPES.
+51 - Prioritize bioengineering and fish and wildlife friendly solutions. - Consider alternatives to blasting in areas with ESA-listed or protected birds, if emergency allows. - Significant changes to the topography or vegetation of a riparian area must be coordinated with Benton County Engineering and regulatory agencies. - Follow in-water work guidelines. - Place excess material above the OHWL where there is no opportunity for material to reach wetlands or waterways. - Install erosion control measures in a timely manner in areas where erosion is likely to occur, including seeding and mulching areas with non-invasive species.45 - If a USACE permit or DSL permit is required or the event may qualify for ER reimbursement, see Section 9: Emergency Maintenance for additional BMPs to be implemented to meet USACE requirements and to comply with the current version of SLOPES.